eradeodev/aiapi-wglb-proxy/README.md

 DEFAULT_PEER_PRIV_KEY: The private key generated for the Default Peer
 ```

-Run each container with `docker-compose up`
+Run each container with `docker compose up`